Monday's Scottish Gossip

 Celtic boss Ange Postecoglou says his team will be bold when they travel to Spain to face Real Madrid this week.
 (Scottish Sun)

-And Real superstar Karim Benzema may be a doubt for the game after missing Saturday's draw with Girona.
+And Real superstar Karim Benzema may be a doubt for the game after missing Sunday's draw with Girona.
 (Daily Record)

 Rangers forward Malik Tillman says he understands the winning mindset which is obligatory at the Ibrox club.
 (Daily Record)